Saint of the Day for July 27

 His 23 years as bishop were marked by visits to local parishes and a renewal of gospel living among the people of his diocese.
 He dedicated his episcopal income to works of education and charity.
 At the urging of the Conventual minister general, Bishop Lucci wrote a major book about the saints and blesseds in the first 200 years of the Conventual Franciscans.

 Antonio Lucci was beatified in 1989, three years after his friend Francesco Antonio Fasani was canonized.
-His Liturgical Feast Day is July 25.
+His liturgical feast is celebrated on July 25.

 As Pope Paul VI wrote in 1975, people today “are more impressed by witnesses than by teachers, and if they listen to these it is because they also bear witness” (Evangelization in the Modern World, #41).